renaudwangler/AZ-300-MicrosoftAzureArchitectTechnologies/Instructions/AZ-300T06_Lab_Mod01_Configuring a Message-Based Integration Architecture.md

 1. In the Azure portal, in the Microsoft Edge window, start a **Bash** session within the **Cloud Shell**.

-1. If you are presented with the **You have no storage mounted** message, configure storage using the following settings:
+1. If you are presented with the **You have no storage mounted** message, refer to Lab00.

-    - Subsciption: the name of the target Azure subscription

-    - Cloud Shell region: the name of the Azure region that is available in your subscription and which is closest to the lab location

-    - Resource group: **StagiaireXXX-RG1**

-    - Storage account: a name of a new storage account

-    - File share: a name of a new file share

 1. From the Cloud Shell pane, run the following to generate a pseudo-random string of characters that will be used as a prefix for names of resources you will provision in this exercise: